 - Environmental Law: International Library of Essays in Law and Legal Theory (Dartmouth Publishing Co.
 1992, New York University Press, 1993).

 - Anadromous Fish Law Memo , 50 issues (1979-90) (published by Oregon State University Sea Grant).

-- The Public Trust Doctrine in Thirty-Seven States (editor, numerous student authors) (2013 ed.)
+- The Public Trust Doctrine in Forty Five States (editor, twenty-three student authors) (2014 ed.)

 - The Columbia River Basin: From the Stevens Treaties to the Northwest Power Act(available from the Northwest Water Law and Policy Project, 1994).